 The psychology behind support and resistance

-This has been discussed in another blog (hyperlink to the supply and demand blog) in detail but we will go over it quickly here.
+This has been discussed in another blog in detail but we will go over it quickly here.

 Resistance level shows that supply has exceeded demand.
 At that level there are too many sellers and not enough buyers.